 Historically, Meridian Venture Services has worked primarily with management teams and investors at small and medium enterprises (SMEs) that have an established market presence and consistent revenue from ongoing operations.
 However, we also work selectively with local governments, pre-revenue companies and non-profit entities that have reliable access to outside funding from private or public sources.

 In all cases, our goal is to build strong relationships with leaders who recognize the power of data to help organizations make better decisions, solve problems and communicate more effectively.

 Right Relationship.
 Right Time.

-These “moments of truth” test clients’ ability to provide fact-based answers to common business questions and to tell a data-driven story about their company’s history, current performance and future direction:
+These “moments of truth” test clients’ ability to provide fact-based answers to critical strategy and operational questions and to tell a data-driven story about their organization’s history, current performance and future direction: